Super visa (for parents and grandparents): After you apply

 When you arrive, you’ll be greeted by an officer from the Canada Border Services Agency (CBSA).

-The officer will ask to see your passport and travel documents.
-You’ll also have other documents, such as a copy of your medical insurance.
+The officer will ask to see your passport or travel documents.
+You should also bring the documents you used for your super visa application (opens in a new tab) .
 Make sure these documents aren’t packed in your luggage.
-This will speed up your entry into Canada.

 A valid super visa and travel document (passport, titre de voyage or Certificate of Identity) does not guarantee that you can enter Canada.